veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{array}\right).
 \end{align*}
 ```
-In particular, if incident light is linear polarised under $45^o$, or equivalently, if the quarter wave plate is rotated over this angle, it will transform linearly polarised light into circularly polarised light (and vice versa).
+In particular, if incident light is linear polarized under $45^o$, or equivalently, if the quarter wave plate is rotated over this angle, it will transform linearly polarized light into circularly polarized light (and vice versa).

 ```{math}
 \begin{align*}